PENSION AND OTHER POSTRETIREMENT BENEFITS

 The following table presents the net periodic other postretirement benefits cost under our plans:

-The amount in accumulated other comprehensive loss expected to be recognized as a component of net periodic other postretirement benefit cost during the next fiscal year is $5 million.
+The amount in accumulated other comprehensive loss that is expected to be recognized as a component of net periodic other postretirement benefit cost during the next fiscal year is an actuarial loss of $6 million.

-The table below presents assumptions used in determining the other postretirement benefit obligation for each year and reflects weighted-average percentages for our other postretirement plans as follows:
+The table below presents assumptions used in determining the other postretirement benefit obligation for each year and reflects weighted-average percentages for our other postretirement plans:

-The table below presents assumptions used in determining the net periodic other postretirement benefits cost and reflects weighted-average percentages for the various plans as follows:
+The table below presents assumptions used in determining the net periodic other postretirement benefits cost and reflects weighted-average percentages for the various plans:

 Our consolidated other postretirement benefit obligation is determined by application of the terms of health care and life insurance plans, together with relevant actuarial assumptions and health care cost trend rates.
-For measurement purposes, an 8.00 percent annual rate of increase in the per capita cost of covered health care benefits was assumed in 2015.
-The rate is assumed to decrease on a linear basis to 5.00 percent through 2024 and remain at that level thereafter.
-An increase in the health care cost trends of 1 percent would increase our APBO by $20 million at December 31, 2015 and the net periodic other postretirement benefit cost for 2016 by $1 million.
-A decrease in the health care cost trends of 1 percent would decrease our APBO by $17 million at December 31, 2015 and the net periodic other postretirement benefit cost for 2016 by $1 million.
+For measurement purposes, an 8.00 percent annual rate of increase in the per capita cost of covered health care benefits was assumed in 2012.
+The rate was assumed to remain at 8.00 percent in 2013 and then decrease on a linear basis to 5.00 percent through 2019 and remain at that level thereafter.
+An increase in the health care cost trends of 1 percent would increase our APBO by $27 million as of December 31, 2012 and the net periodic other postretirement benefit expense for 2013 by $1 million.
+A decrease in the health care cost trends of 1 percent would decrease our APBO by $23 million as of December 31, 2012 and the net periodic other postretirement benefit expense for 2013 by $1 million.